peterparkedcar165/regularmod/README.md

 ## ⛏️ Item:
 1. Experience Flask (empty/full): When empty, use to fill 100xp points.
 When full, use to gain 100xp points.
 MUST HAVE over 100xp point to fill a bottle up.
+2. Alloy Ingot: Ingot crafted from Diamond, Iron Ingot, Copper Ingot, and Gold Ingot.
+Used to craft materials for speciality equipments.

 ## 👕 Armor / Tools / Weapons / Baubles:
 ### Armor Sets will grant bonus on every piece, and per number of pieces.